scala/make-release-notes/hand-written.md

 You can get the old behavior with `-Xsource:2.11`.
 This may be useful for testing whether these changes are responsible if your code fails to compile.

 [Lazy vals and objects](https://github.com/scala/scala/pull/5294) have been reworked, and those defined in methods now use a [more efficient representation](https://github.com/scala/scala/pull/5374) that allows synchronization on the holder of the `lazy val`, instead of the surrounding class (as in Dotty).

+  -- TODO: why is this in the "inferred types" section, why under "breaking changes"?
+This should go somewhere else.

 ### Changed syntax trees (affects macro and compiler plugin authors)